Changi Prison: Preservation efforts

 Towards the end of 2003, Australian authorities lobbied the Singapore government to preserve the old Changi Prison after knowing that the old Changi Prison would be demolished by April 2004 to redevelop the land for Cluster B, on the basis of its historical significance where 15,000 Australians were imprisoned after Singapore fell to imperial Japan in 1942.
-On 8 March 2004, a decision was arrived to preserve the old prison's iconic front walls, front gates and two guard-towers at either end of the wall, which was welcomed by Australian's Minister of Foreign Affairs Alexander Downer.
+On 8 March 2004, a decision was made to preserve the old prison's iconic front walls, front gates and two guard-towers at either end of the wall, which was welcomed by Australian's Minister of Foreign Affairs Alexander Downer.

+Changi Chapel and Museum

 In 2016, the historical remnants of the old prison – the entrance gate, wall and turrets – was gazetted as the 72nd National Monument of Singapore.
 The entrance gate was moved from the adjacent boundary wall and fitted into the retained wall.
-The remnants are hidden by a tall fence and barely visible from the road.
-In 2016, SPS would consider redeveloping the area in front of the remnants to make them more visible to the public.
+The Changi Chapel and Museum reopened in 2021 to the public.

 Current prison

 Presently, the new Changi Prison Complex houses the most serious criminals in the country, including those serving long sentences (including life imprisonment) and those sentenced to death.
 It serves as the detention site for death row inmates at Changi before they are executed by hanging, traditionally at dawn on a Friday, except twice, one on 20 May 2016 when the execution of Kho Jabing was carried out at 3:30 pm after his appeal for a stay of execution was dismissed that same morning, as well as on 27 April 2022 when the execution of Nagaenthran K. Dharmalingam was carried out on a Wednesday instead of a Friday.

 Changi Prison Complex is also where judicial corporal punishment, in the form of caning, is carried out.
-Caning sessions at Changi are held twice per week.
-A former employee of the prison has been quoted in 1995 as saying: "They are flogging more and more these days.
-Before they were doing maybe 60 on Tuesdays and Fridays, now they're doing a hundred".
+Caning sessions at Changi are reportedly held twice per week.